Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning: Introduction

-Crucially, measurements on both the final decision categories and the associated response times are needed to estimate the drift and the boundary parameters.
+\paragraph{Data requirements and related challenges.} Crucially, measurements on both the final decision categories and the associated response times are needed to estimate the drift and the boundary parameters from conventional drift-diffusion models, including the work by \cite{paulon2021bayes}.
 Unfortunately, however, researchers often only record the participants' decision responses as their go-to measure of categorization performance, ignoring the response times \citep{chandrasekaran2014dual,filoteo2010removing}.
-Additionally, eliciting accurate response times can be methodologically challenging, e.g., in the case of experiments conducted online \citep{roark2021auditory} or when the response times from participant/patients are unreliable due to motor deficits \citep{ashby2003category}.
-Participants may also be asked to delay the reporting of their decisions so that delayed physiological responses that relate to decision making can be accurately measured \citep{mchaney2021working}.
+Additionally, eliciting accurate response times can be methodologically challenging, e.g., in the case of experiments conducted online, especially during the Covid-19 pandemic \citep{roark2021auditory}, or when the response times from participants/patients are unreliable due to motor deficits \citep{ashby2003category}.
+Participants may also be asked to delay the reporting of their decisions so that delayed physiological responses that relate to decision-making can be accurately measured \citep{mchaney2021working}.
 In such cases, the reported response times may not accurately relate to the actual decision times and hence cannot be used in the analysis.
-One such data set that motivated the research being reported here is described below.
+As a result, conventional drift-diffusion analysis that requires data on both response accuracies and response times, such as \mbox{\cite{paulon2021bayes}}, cannot be used in such scenarios.